Students handing out flyers on the UW campus to advocate for immigrant rights.

 Sanchez, far left, with other members of the Leadership Without Borders team that works with, and for, undocumented students.

 Quiroz Sanchez is open about his undocumented status, hoping that sharing his experience will help others understand the challenges that undocumented students face.
-He currently serves as an Undocu Ally Training intern with Leadership Without Borders, a UW program that works with and for undocumented students.
-His duties include assisting at quarterly workshops where UW faculty and staff learn how they can help undocumented students succeed academically, emotionally, and financially.
+He served as an Undocu Ally Training intern with Leadership Without Borders, a UW program that works with and for undocumented students.
+His duties included assisting at quarterly workshops where UW faculty and staff learn how they can help undocumented students succeed academically, emotionally, and financially.

 A Mentor to Many